r1chardj0n3s/parse/README.rst

 See also the unit tests at the end of the module for some more examples.
 Run the tests with "python -m parse".

+Some notes for the date and time types:

+- the presence of the time part is optional (including ISO 8601, starting at the "T").
+A full datetime object will always be returned; the time will be set to 00:00:00.
+- except in ISO 8601 the day and month digits may be 0-padded
+- the separator for the ta and tg formats may be "-" or "/"
+- as per RFC 2822 the e-mail format may omit the day (and comma), and the seconds but nothing else
+- hours greater than 12 will be happily accepted
+- the AM/PM are optional, and if PM is found then 12 hours will be added to the datetime object's hours amount - even if the hour is greater than 12 (for consistency.)
+- except in ISO 8601 and e-mail format the timezone is optional
+- when a seconds amount is present in the input fractions will be parsed
+- named timezones are not yet supported

 .. _`Format String Syntax`: http://docs.python.org/library/string.html#format-string-syntax
 .. _`Format Specification Mini-Language`: http://docs.python.org/library/string.html#format-specification-mini-language